hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 @hiiamboris I think I understand what you mean. you don't move multiple faces at the same time. if you were to randomly position A, B and C, you would do so, one at a time. the end result of D's size and position is the result of moving first A, then B and then C.

 [13:26:16](#762n8Hu5Bl2Ppw1YePHb1T_uUJrC5JTwaszZWRvOt_g) <hiiamboris (NOT THIS ONE)>:
-I'm just unfamiliar with Web layouts and trying to picture the mechanics in my head Ì†ΩÌ∏â
+I'm just unfamiliar with Web layouts and trying to picture the mechanics in my head üòâ

 [14:04:01](#fNRC0yhtpjXKQV7w1HLK-P6SXGKzcwV5OBjbVOizVPg) <henrikmk (Henrik Mikael Kristensen)>:
 @hiiamboris I think this lies far away from weblayouts, IMHO, given that you have no control over the calculation order and weblayouts aren't really self reflective unless you use javascript.